Feefo logo

 • When will the Renters' Rights Act become law?

 The Act was given Royal Assent in October 2025 following the parliamentary process, however, this doesn't mean that the new rules it sets out are enforced from that date.
-The rules will be phased in, with further updates expected from the government on when.

 If you're worried about the abolition of Section 21, our Rent Guarantee product can help protect your income.